-- 1. Imaging and spectroscopy. - 2.
-For a SNR of 10, assuming a CCD47-20BT CCD, RG780 filter and a total throughput (telescope + guider optics) of 35%. - 3.
+- 1. Slits can be placed anywhere within the imaging FOV.
+Maximum spectral coverage in each wavelength band is obtained for slits located in the spectral dispersion direction over the central 3' of the imaging FOV. - 2.
+Imaging and spectroscopy. - 3.
+For a SNR of 10, assuming a CCD47-20BT CCD, RG780 filter and a total throughput (telescope + guider optics) of 35%. - 4.
 The long wavelength value quoted here is beyond the end of the K-band, but is stated to reflect the values used in the optical design analysis.
 The exact cutoff will be determined by the filter choices.